Intercalated PhD option for Medical Students

 Living costs, including accommodation, are not included in your tuition fees.

-Over 90 per cent of Imperial undergraduates choose to live in our halls of residence in their first year.
-You can compare costs across our different accommodation options on our Accommodation website.
+Most Imperial undergraduates choose to live in our halls of residence in their first year.
+You can compare costs across different accommodation options.

 Bursaries and scholarships